On the Search for Feedback in Reinforcement Learning: Decoupled Data based Control (D2C)

-We present an ILQR \cite{ilqg2} based method to solve the open-loop optimization problem.
 ILQR typically requires the availability of analytical system Jacobian, and thus, cannot be directly applied when such analytical gradient information is unavailable (much like Nonlinear Programming software whose efficiency depends on the availability of analytical gradients and Hessians).
-In order to make it an (analytical) model-free algorithm, it is sufficient to obtain estimates of the system Jacobians from simulations, and a sample-efficient randomized way of doing so is described in the following subsection.
-Since ILQR is a well-established framework, we skip the details and instead present pseudocode in algorithm \ref{model_free_DDP_OL}.
+In order to make it an (analytical) model-free algorithm, it is sufficient to obtain estimates of the system Jacobians from simulation data, and a sample-efficient randomized way of doing so is described in the following.